 Smoothies are a fantastic make ahead breakfast or healthy snack idea.
 Pre-made smoothies are delicious, made with wholesome ingredients.
 As a bonus I add an incredibly easy to make recipe!

 Can you Make Fruit Smoothies the Night Before and Keep them in the Fridge? //

 Yes, you can.
 If you make your smoothies the night before, and keep them in the fridge overnight, they will be perfectly good to drink the next day.
 You can keep them for up to 48 hours but we recommend drinking them before 24 hours if you want to keep maximum nutrition and taste!

-My husband became hooked on smoothies last year after we bought a Vitamix.
+My husband became hooked on almond milk make ahead smoothies last year, after we bought a high-speed blender.
 He drinks one every single morning.
 I am thrilled about this because there was a time not so long ago when he would never dream of eating fruits or vegetables.
-He has graduated from straight fruit to fruits and vegetables, and now I can even get him to drink chia seeds.
+He has graduated from straight fruit to fruits and vegetables.
+Now, I can even get him to drink chia seed in his smoothies.
 We have come a long way.

 These smoothies are also great to pack in your child’s lunchbox.
 By lunchtime, the smoothie should be thawed enough for them to drink.
 A nice change from the normal peanut butter and jelly.